-- Trainees in the run-through programme will directly progress to ST4 in CAP if they pass the MRCPsych examination.
+- Trainees in the run-through programme will directly progress to ST4 in their relevant specialty if they pass the MRCPsych examination.
 They will not need to participate in the national competitive interviews for entry to ST4-6 training.
-The CAP TPD, the Core TPD, and the School of Psychiatry in the area will ensure that the run-through trainee will have a post for ST4-6 training on the local rotation relevant to their run-through specialty.
+The specialty TPD, the Core TPD, and the School of Psychiatry in the area will ensure that the run-through trainee will have a post for ST4-6 training on the local rotation relevant to their run-through specialty.

-- If the run-through pilot trainee does not wish to progress to cap training ST4-6, they must undertake national ST4-6 interviews to apply for the psychiatry specialty of their choice.
+- If the run-through pilot trainee does not wish to progress to ST4-6 in their relevant specialty, they must undertake national ST4-6 interviews to apply for the psychiatry specialty of their choice.

-- Qualitative feedback about the pilot (through questionnaires sent to trainees and educators) and quantitative outcomes including ARCP outcomes, progression data and exam results will be collected by Dr Suyog Dhakras – Chair CAPSAC - RCPsych (the Clinical Lead for the pilot), Ms Pauline Whitelaw (Quality and Curricula Assurance Manager – RCPsych) and Ms Molly Baker (RCPsych – Quality and Curricula Assurance Coordinator).
-They will submit annual reports to the GMC & HEE.
+- Qualitative feedback about the pilot (through questionnaires sent to trainees and educators) and quantitative outcomes including ARCP outcomes, progression data and exam results will be collected by RCPsych.
+They will submit annual reports to the GMC and HEE.

-Trainees in the run-through programme will be allocated a run-through mentor alongside their educational, clinical, and psychiatric supervisors.
+Trainees in run-through programmes will be allocated a run-through mentor alongside their educational, clinical, and psychiatric supervisors.

-RCPsych holds periodic induction meetings for trainees, and all the senior educators involved in the pilot.
+RCPsych holds periodic induction meetings for trainees, and senior educators involved in the pilot.

 - Ability to take detailed developmental history and assessment (including relevant physical examination) understanding normative development and pathological changes